 First off, the video quality is next-level.
 It shoots stunning 4K at 60p with 10-bit 4:2:2 recording and full pixel readout across all formats.
 For photos, the 33MP resolution offers really nice mid-range detail without making the images feel too clinical.

 This camera might even outdo the Sony FX3 in low-light situations.
 With an ISO range of 100-51200 (expandable to a crazy 204800 for stills), you can shoot in almost any lighting condition without worrying about a bunch of rendered noise.
-The BIONZ XR engine is some of Sony's best work.
+The BIONZ XR engine is one of Sony's best works.

 Speed-wise, the A7 IV is stupidly fast.
 The hybrid autofocus system combines phase-detection and contrast-detection, featuring 759 phase-detection AF points that cover about 94% of the image area.
 This way, your subject stays in focus, no matter what's going on.